-Personnel and Compensation Committee.
 The Personnel and Compensation Committee is responsible for establishing and administering our compensation and benefit plans for officers, executives and management employees, including the determination of eligibility for participation in such plans.
-It determines the compensation to be paid to officers and certain other selected executives and evaluates the performance of the executive chairman and chief executive officer in light of established goals and objectives.
+It determines the compensation to be paid to officers and certain other selected executives and evaluates the performance of the chairman and chief executive officer in light of established goals and objectives.
 As it deems appropriate, the Committee may retain independent consultants to provide recommendations as to executive compensation.
 The Committee reviews the recommendation of the Nominating and Governance Committee concerning any conflicts involving such consultants and makes a determination as to their independence prior to their retention.
-The Committee also directs the senior vice president - human resources and public affairs to prepare computations for its consideration and considers recommendations of the chief executive officer as to compensation of executives other than the chief executive officer.
+The Committee directs the senior vice president - human resources and public affairs to prepare computations for its consideration and considers recommendations of the chief executive officer as to compensation of executives other than the chief executive officer.
 The Committee also provides oversight to the company's management with respect to the company's pension and savings plans.
 The Personnel and Compensation Committee's duties and responsibilities are set forth in its Charter, which has been approved by the Board and is available on our website.

-The Committee consists of four directors, all of whom are independent under NYSE rules and have been determined to be independent of any conflict with respect to the Committee's compensation consultant.
-The Committee held four meetings during 2020, three of which were videoconference meetings.
+The Personnel and Compensation Committee members are Mr. Bruce Smith, Chairperson, Mr. Brown, Ms. Holt and Dr. Kadri and, after the Annual Meeting, will include Mr. Mark Smith, as Mr. Bruce Smith retires and Mr. Brown will be the Chairperson of the Committee.
+The Committee consists of four directors, all of whom are independent under SEC and NYSE rules and have been determined to be independent of any conflict with respect to the Committee's compensation consultant.
+The Committee held four meetings during 2021, three of which were videoconference meetings.
 The Personnel and Compensation Committee Report is included as part of this Proxy Statement.